Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 The Dorat’s are briefly shown in one Heisei era film but play a much more significant role in the background.

-The Dorat’s are genetically engineered futuristic pets, with source material coming from the corpse of King Ghidorah.
+The Dorat’s are genetically engineered futuristic pets, with source material coming from King Ghidorah's corpse.
 In Godzilla vs. King Ghidorah (1991), the 3 Dorat’s are left on Lagos Island to be later exposed to radiation from nuclear testing in the Pacific.

 The testing combined and mutated the Dorat’s into King Ghidorah.